llvm/llvm-project/clang/docs/ClangFormatStyleOptions.rst

 .. _TableGenBreakInsideDAGArg:

 **TableGenBreakInsideDAGArg** (``DAGArgStyle``) :versionbadge:`clang-format 19` :ref:`¶ <TableGenBreakInsideDAGArg>`
-  Insert the line break for each element of DAGArg list in TableGen.
+  The styles of the line break inside the DAGArg in TableGen.

   Possible values: